Ethel Raybould

-Ethel Harriet Raybould B.A., M.A.
-(1899–1987), was the University of Queensland's first female Mathematics Lecturer who taught at the University from 1928 to 1955.
+Ethel Harriet Raybould (1899–1987) was the University of Queensland's first female mathematics lecturer who taught at the University from 1928 to 1955.
 She was one of the University's most generous benefactors with her bequest to the University of almost $1 million upon her death supporting fellowships, prizes, and a teaching facility.

 Education

 Ethel Harriet Raybould was born on 31 July 1899 in Brisbane, Queensland.
 She was brought up in Paddington, Brisbane While a student at Petrie Terrace State School, the Head of the school noticed her intelligence and dedication to her studies and she was appointed a Pupil-Teacher at the age of 14, while she completed her senior school studies.
 She worked as an Assistant Teacher in domestic science studies at Kangaroo Point (Girls) School, Mundubbera State School, Rockhampton High, Domestic Science High, Bulimba State School, and Central Technical College (now QUT).
 She would attend night classes at the Central Technical College, studying physics, whilst teaching domestic science at the College during the day.

 In 1921, Raybould won a teacher scholarship to the University of Queensland.
 She completed her B.A. in mathematics part-time whilst teaching domestic science, and took a year away from her teaching duties to take first class honours in mathematics in 1927.
 She was awarded the University Gold Medal in 1927, only the 10th person to receive it.